kamehamehaa0000/Fullstack-Song-Streaming-Platform/README.md

 Check out the live site here: [Live Site URL](https://groovygaana.vercel.app/) </br>

-Note : wait for a minunte if the site does not opens correctly cause backend is deployed on a free service and it shuts down if inactivity is found.
+Note : wait for a minunte if the site does not open up correctly ,Because backend is deployed on a free service and it shuts down if inactivity is found.
 ## Features

 - User authentication and authorization